top of page

 How do I become certified as a CARN or CARN-AP?

-To pursue certification as a Certified Addictions Registered Nurse (CARN) or a Certified Addictions Registered Nurse–Advanced Practice (CARN-AP), candidates must complete the full certification process outlined in the ANCB Candidate Handbook.
+To pursue certification as a Certified Addictions Registered Nurse (CARN) or a Certified Addictions Registered Nurse–Advanced Practice (CARN-AP), candidates must complete the full certification process outlined in the ANCB Candidate Handbooks.
 This includes submitting an online application, providing proof of current RN licensure, and documenting both qualifying work hours and continuing education contact hours.
-For complete details and access to the handbook, visit the ANCB website at https://ancb45.wildapricot.org/Certification.
-You can also find additional resources and application support on the C-NET website: https://www.cnetnurse.com/addiction-nursing.
+For complete details , visit the ANCB's website.
+You can also find additional resources and application support on the C-NET website.

 Where can I find the online application for certification?